solar2d/demo-app-store-automation/README.md

 ### 5. Creating an App listing

 We have to create an App listing in order to upload and test the app.
+If you would rather upload the ipa to an ftp server got to section [Setting up FTP upload](#setting-up-ftp-upload) and skip the next few sections.

 1. Head to the App Store Connect website: [https://appstoreconnect.apple.com/](https://appstoreconnect.apple.com/)
 2. Log in, read, and accept any user agreements.